When you purchase through links on our site, we may earn a commission. Here’s how it works.

 Maine Coons are highly sought-after family cats, and the Siberian’s popularity is also rising.
 If fortune presents you with a kitten that is a blend of both, you’re in for a treat.
 This blend is nearly guaranteed to be a delightful family feline.

 Some newer breeds originated with existing breeds, so in that case, a cross may not eliminate a genetic issue but instead concentrate it.
-Knowing about the two parent breeds will help you understand what personality traits your kitten may have and what health issues you’ll need to monitor.
+Knowing about the two parent breeds will help you understand your kitten’s personality traits and the health issues you’ll need to monitor.
+Some folks might be intimated by a big, fluffy, blended kitty like this, but the Siberian Maine Coon mix might just be the perfect cat.
+Let’s jump in and get to know this amazing mixed breed.

 History Of The Maine Coon